3.0.0

 Updated the

-is no longer a required field when creating or editing an Organization, added regex validation.Changed
+jwt_vc_jsonverification template example for presentation exchange (PEX) to align with OpenID4VP v1.0.Organization Urlis no longer a required field when creating or editing an Organization, added regex validation.Changed

-to be editable forCredential Templates
+Disclosure Frameto be editable forCredential Templates.

 Removed